libvips/ruby-vips/README.md

 # repeat everything this many times for a serious soak test
 # 48mb after 1 iteration
-# 74mb after 2 iteration
+# 74mb after 2 iterations
-# 72mb after 3 iteration
+# 72mb after 3 iterations
-# 76mb after 4 iteration
+# 76mb after 4 iterations
-# 98mb after 5 iteration
+# 98mb after 5 iterations
+# add a GC.start to clear out garbage: the above numbers are without the GC
 repeat = 1

 # we want to open tiff, png and jpg images in sequential mode -- see